Zunith/BCRP-Updates/README.md

 V2.5 - New Weapons.
 - New 45 ACP Smith and Wesson.
 (Replaces "Pistol")
 - New MP5 SMG.
 (For ERT)
+- New Bugatti Veyron.
+- New 2015 Ford Mustang GT.
 (More Coming Soon.)
 -----------------------------------------------------------------------------------------------------
 V2.4 - FivePD Additions.